dhalp/dhalp.github.io/_posts/2020-12-01-Aarons-Spinoff.md

 Messers Robinson and Wall may be the two individuals most capable of assessing both companies.
 The fact that Robinson ran the pre-acquisition Progressive and continued to running the combined organization indicates that he understands that he sees greater potential in the retail spinoff.
 As the CFO of the combined companies, we would expect Mr Wall to also have a unique understanding of the two companies' resulting financial situation.
 I think this is the weakest buy signal we will discuss.

 ### Financial Statements & Business Quality Analysis
-The strength of Aaron's SpinCo's value proposition can be seen in the pro-forma (as a mater of form - i.e. as if spun-off) financial statements.
-The Book Value of Aaron's SpinCo as of Sep 30th (most recent quarter end) was ~726m.
+The strength of Aaron's SpinCo's value proposition can be seen in the pro-forma (as a mater of form - i.e. as if spun-off) financial statements.  **The Book Value of Aaron's SpinCo as of Sep 30th (most recent quarter end) was ~$726m**, this amounts to $21.49/shr.
 At this estimate, the price to book (P/B) value of Aaron's comes out to 616/726 = 0.84 as of Dec 2nd 2020.
 The proposition gets more attractive as we move to analyze the cash flows.
 Reported Net Earnings for the Nine Months ended Sep 30th are reported as $(269m).
 But we know better than to take this number at face value.

 Management decided to revalue Aaron's Goodwill account in March when stores were closed, and the future prospects of the Corona Virus were most uncertain.
 The impairment of Goodwill accounted for a whopping $447m operating expense on the statement of earnings!
 Looking deeper into the Statement of Cash Flows, we find a more compelling story: cash flows from Operating Activities totaled $337m, and the total change in cash and cash equivalents was $384m in the first 3 quarters of 2020 as opposed to cash flows of $132m in over the same period in 2019.
 Cash flows accounted for more than half of the enterprise value of Aaron's!
 Now, because GAAP income statements are accrual based, we must be careful about provisions for bad debt and depreciation of unrecoverable leased merchandise.
 However the author is not materially concerned since we have established a comfortable buffer.